FuriouZz/blog/content/posts/2024-01-02/index.md

 This is an example of an about me page.
 ```

-You may noticed that file is divided in two parts:
+This file is divided in two parts:
   * The upper part is called **frontmatter**.
-This is where we set [Page data](https://lume.land/docs/creating-pages/page-data/).
-In our case, we want to override `title` value with `About`.
+This is where we set [Page data](https://lume.land/docs/creating-pages/page-data/)
   * The bottom part is the **content of our page** written in markdown

 > **Page Data**
 >
-> Similar to `_data.yml`, [Page data](https://lume.land/docs/creating-pages/page-data/) are custom data assigned to a page.
+> Similar to `_data.yml`, [Page data](https://lume.land/docs/creating-pages/page-data/) is custom data assigned to a page.
 >
-> Instead of writting page data in the **frontmatter**, you can write data in a separate file matching the page name with an extension `.yml`, `.json`, `.ts` or `.js`.
+> Instead of writting data in the **frontmatter**, you can write it in a separate file matching the page name with an extension `.yml`, `.json`, `.ts` or `.js`.
 >
 > eg.: with `about.md` you can create `about.yml`.

-OK!
-We are not ready to see our page.
+Well, We are not ready to see our page yet.
 You may have noticed that we cannot access our page from the home page.

 Simple Blog has a menu which can be enabled by adding the `menu` object property.